rkarthikeyan5/PerfExecercise/README.md

 <p><b>Monitoring & Alerting </b>.</p>
 Without knowing much about the backend under test (with few information I have from admin console), we would engage in monitoring the key metrics of the following items -

-Unicorn, Elastic Search, Redis, Memcache, System resource metrics, SQL profiles etc., for each type of tests.
+Unicorn, Elastic Search, Redis, Memcache, System resource metrics, SQL profiles and web/app/db logs (typically using a log parsing tool like splunk, sumo)  etc., for each type of tests.

 <p><b>Invoking the scenario </b>.</p>